UKCloud/openshift-deployment-ansible/tests/README.md

 To use these tests run the following:

-# The environment variables set by the pipeline need to be overwritten.
-The kubernetes of the pipeline automatically override the target host, so therefore need to unset them so you can deploy pods within the correct environment.
+The environment variables set by the pipeline need to be overwritten.
+The pipeline automatically overwrites the target host, therefore we need to unset them so we can deploy the pods within the correct environment.

 ```
 for var in \$(export | grep KUB | awk '{ print \$2 }' | sed 's/\\=.*//g'); do unset \$var; done; source ./openstack_rc.sh ;